Dcosta-Arvin-Arun/ArvPlay/README.md

 ## About

 ArvPlay is a modern, open-source music player web app.
 Stream your favorite songs with a beautiful, responsive interface.
-Built with Next.js and TypeScript.
-The app is designed for simplicity, speed, and a great user experience.
+Built with Next.js and TypeScript, ArvPlay is designed for simplicity, speed, and a great user experience.

+---

+## Motivation

+ArvPlay began as a hands-on project to learn Next.js and modern web development.
+The goal is to create a clean, minimal music player that feels fast and intuitive.

+---

+## Tech Stack

+- **Framework:** Next.js 15 (App Router)
+- **Language:** TypeScript 5
+- **Styling:** Tailwind CSS 3
+- **Deployment:** Vercel

 ---